-Asphalt (also known as black top, hot mix asphalt "HMA", tarvey, macadem and tarmac) is a mixture of crushed rock (aggregates) and asphalt cement in specifically controlled amounts.
+Asphalt is also known as blacktop, hot mix asphalt "HMA", tarvey, macadem, and tarmac.
+Asphalt is a mixture of crushed rock (aggregates) and asphalt cement in specifically controlled amounts.
 Asphalt cement is a derivative of crude oil refining that is very heavy and thick.
 It is the glue that holds the aggregates together.
 This mixture is scientifically engineered and heated over 300 degrees so it can be placed and rolled to a smooth surface.

 Asphalt covers 94 percent of the roads in the United States.
 It offers quick construction compared to other building materials.
 It creates a quieter ride that reduces driver fatigue, is smooth, durable, and skid resistant.
 Asphalt paving allows fewer construction delays and traffic congestion than other construction possibilities.

 A pothole is caused by water penetrating the asphalt (often through a crack) and weakening the stone base during the freezing and thawing cycles of winter.
 Improper sub-grade (clay) can also contribute to potholes.